-Today, 39% of companies say that implementing a digital strategy across the organization is their biggest challenge in digital transformation.
+Years of research on digital transformation have shown that success rates of these projects tend to be very low; less than 30% actually succeed.
 It can be especially challenging for companies with multiple homegrown systems that make sharing data difficult.
-Breaking down organizational silos is a key part of any digital strategy, but what do you do when the technology keeps getting in your way?
+Breaking down organizational silos is a key part of any successful digital transformation, but what do you do when the technology keeps getting in your way?

 The bulk of the Jawabu project was moving Britam’s homegrown portals and public websites to a digital experience platform.
 This would allow the company to support all digital touchpoints with one platform while maintaining a seamless experience for its users across every site.